Intune

 Have you come across the Windows app ‘Win32’ choice in your Intune tenant and wondered about its function and how it might be useful?
 Win32 apps are applications designed to run on Windows operating systems and are executed directly on the device.
 Win32 apps encompass a wide range of legacy and contemporary applications.
 Deploying these through Intune enhances flexibility and extends control over enterprise application management.
 The Windows app (Win32) choice in Intune allows IT admins to deploy apps, including custom or in-house developed applications, supplying more flexibility and control over the application deployment process.

 This post details the Win32 app creation and deployment process within Intune.
+You can also follow along with this accompanying video tutorial.

 Prerequisites for Win32 Deployments